 The way you manage your finances and use credit can impact your FICO®Scores (both positively and negatively).
 A rise or dip in your FICO®Scores, can vary widely depending on your credit profile, and how you have used and managed your credit overtime.

 Carve out an hour this summer to assess where your credit stands.
 Remember the simplest adjustments can make a huge impact.
-Pay your bills on time, keep those credit card balances low and only apply for credit when you need it.
+Pay your bills on time, keep those credit card balances low and only apply for credit only when you need it.

 To learn more about financial education and credit health, visit myfico.com